 October in Jasper

-With Thanksgiving, fall foliage and wildlife galore, Jasper wows in October.
-It's also the start of the park's rutting season, so listen for the clashing of horns and antlers as male elk, deer, and Bighorn sheep compete for female attention.
+Jasper wows in October, with Thanksgiving, fall foliage and wildlife galore.
+It's also the start of the park's rutting season, so listen for the clashing of horns and antlers as male elk, deer and bighorn sheep compete for female attention.
 Catch one of the season's last Maligne Lake Cruises, then drive out to Miette Hot Springs for an evening soak and stargaze.
 The annual Jasper Dark Sky Festival, celebrating the world's largest accessible dark sky preserve, is the event of the season.
-You'll have to reserve well in advance to partake in the many concerts, light shows, starlit dinners and Planetarium experiences.
+You'll have to reserve well in advance to partake in the many concerts, light shows, starlit dinners and Jasper Planetarium experiences.

 November in Jasper